 • Assessments are designed to measure understanding, application, and practical readiness.

-MBA in Islamic Finance Program Structure
+MBA Islamic Finance and Banking – Course Structure

-The program includes seven concentration courses in Islamic banking and finance, six business management core courses, and one supervised project.
+The MBA Islamic Banking and Finance includes seven concentration courses in Islamic banking and finance, six business management core courses, and one supervised project.
 In credit terms, the structure combines 21 credit hours of Islamic finance specialization, 18 credit hours of business and management study, and 6 credit hours for the final project.

 • Semester-I Outcomes